Thertzlor/Revenant/wiki/Options_Documentation.md

 Should Revenant attempt to compensate for performance based lag in mouse movement macros?
 * *default value: true*

+## defaultLagFactor
+The amount of movement lag Revenant will assume to be present at profile load.
+1 means no lag whatsoever.
+Set this to a higher value if mouse movements executed via macros appear slow or staggered right after loading a profile.
+* *default value: 1*

 ## offsetWaitLag
 attempt to compensate for performance caused lag when pausing between actions
 * *default value: true*